MOCSCTF/CTF-Write-UP/OSINT/SyskronSecurityCTF2020 - Sightseeing again/Readme.md

 ![img](./img/4.PNG)

 >there are four big things with red and white color on the right
 so this is a location we are looking for. chimney in the world?
 ![img](./img/Sightseeingagain.jpg)

 look at the Exif infomation.
-There is a GPS latitude\(45.461892 N\)
+There is a GPS latitude\(45 deg 27' 42.81" N\)
 ```
-# exiftool -c "%.6f" 1.jpg
+# exiftool 1.jpg
 ExifTool Version Number         : 12.07
 File Name                       : 1.jpg
 Directory                       : .